The term anti-aging seems to be everywhere.

 - Siberian Ginseng (Eleutherococus senticosus) – used in China for several thousands years, this herb is a powerful adaptogen and immune tonic.
 Eleuthero normalizes adrenal activity, reduces stress, heightens mental alertness, improves concentration, and boosts the transmission of nerve impulses in the brain.

 - He Shou Wu – Fo ti (Polygonum multiflorum) – this herb is legendary in traditional Chinese medicine.
 “Scientific studies have shown He Shou Wu stimulates the body to produce longevity promoting substances including superoxide dismutase, which is the most powerful antioxidant in the human body; and it has been credited with reversing many diseases, DNA protection and repair, and extending lifespan.”

 Have you tried any of the above restorative herbs?
 If you want to age more healthfully, I would suggest giving them a try.
 They’ve been around for thousands of years, and are now making a resurgence for a reason; to help us live a long healthy life so we can pass our knowledge onto future generations.

-If you want more delicious recipes for longevity and healthy aging, meet me in the kitchen for a fun and engaging online cooking class – Cooking for Healthy Aging.
+If you want to learn how to prepare delicious recipes for longevity and healthy aging check out my fun and engaging online cooking class – Cooking for Healthy Aging.